yihchun/pfdownloader/readme.txt

 3. Transamerica Retirement Services (balances only, by screen scraping).
    Set your username and password in private.py.
 4. Any .ofx files in the current working directory, for banks that support neither OFX nor Mint.
-Such files require you to create a mandatory
+If your filesystem is case sensitive, they MUST be named .ofx, NOT .OFX.
+They cannot be named .qfx.
 5. Any accounts you keep using Google Sheets (via Google Drive csv export).
    Requires the key for that spreadsheet, the gid of the worksheet, and the column numbers of columns that hold relevant information.
 Older